mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 I like Ryer's helper method idea, but I think it pays too high a cost of abstraction without much benefit.
 How often do you rewrite your web app to use a different encoding scheme?

-Plus, you're leaking abstraction anyway because the route handler has to specify JSON tags in the struct even though they're not supposed to know anything about JSON.
+Plus, you're leaking abstraction anyway because the route handler has to specify JSON tags in the struct even though they're not supposed to know anything about the format.

-I also don't like writing error messages in JSON because most components in the Go HTTP stack fail with a plaintext error, so JSON errors mean the client has to look for an error as both well-formed JSON and as plaintext.
+I also don't like writing error messages in JSON because most components in the Go HTTP stack fail with a plaintext error, so JSON-formatted errors mean the client has to look for an error as both well-formed JSON and as plaintext.
 It's easier to just always send error messages as plaintext.

 For successful JSON responses, I use a function called `respondJSON` like this: